 Other engine fogging uses include:

-• Outboard motor: Spray fogging oil into the carburetor before the engine runs out of fuel.
+• Inboardmotor: Spray fogging oil into the carburetor before the engine runs out of fuel.

-• Inboard motor: Spray fogging oil into the air intake just before the engines starves out of fuel.
+• Outboard motor: Spray fogging oil into the air intake just before the engines starves out of fuel.

 A Complete Engine Storage Routine

 Fogging oils are often used in tandem with fuel stabilizer additives to completely prepare an engine for long-term storage.
 How to use fogging oil is not difficult.
 It can be administered by any DIY enthusiast or, if preferred, by an experienced mechanic.
 Engine storage and fogging oil go hand in hand.
 Four months later, when the snows melt and the pistons pump without a stutter, your engine will thank you.